ryan-blunden/cats-who-code/docs/docs/run-app-locally.md

 Once the stack has finished coming up, ensure the app is receiving requests by going to [http://localhost:8080](http://localhost:8080).

-The app is not yet in a healthy state as the MySQL database has not been created.
-You'll see an error something like `django.db.utils.OperationalError: (1049, "Unknown database 'catswhocode'")` so so lets continue.
+The app is not yet in a healthy state as the MySQL database has not been created and the S3 bucket running on the Minio server has also not been created.

 ## Initializing the MySQL database